lbarriosh/blog/content/blog/cycling-to-work-guide/index.md

 > don't be a moron yourself

 Among other things, you must:
-- **signal all your turns**, even if you can't see anyone behind you.
+- **signal all your turns**, especially when you think there isn't anyone behind you.
 - **stop at red lights and junctions** to keep everyone safe.
 - **be kind to drivers and other cyclists**, especially to learners.
+Give them the space they need and remember you are not racing anyone.
 - **cycle only on roads and designated lanes**.
 Sidewalks are _not_ bike lanes, and you can only _walk_ on them.
 - **keep your lights on when it's dark**.